cxzhu/Paired-Tag/README.md

 Extract cellular barcode from Read2, map the reads to reference cell_ID, and convert the mapped cell ID samfiles to useable fastq files.

 Use shellscrips/01.pre_process_paired_tag_fastq.sh.
+*** See the comments in this script if you are processing fastq files downloaded directly from GEO.

 ## 2 Mapping to the genome
 For DNA reads, we used bowtie2; for RNA reads, we used STAR.